General County Revenues

 Department Budget Overview

-Total direct expenditures decreased by $22,195,470 largely from the one-time, prior year operating transfers out of $18,000,000 to the Disaster Debt Service Fund to hedge against the risk of a loss of FEMA disaster reimbursements (amount was subsequently decreased to $11,125,538 on September 24, 2024) and the $10,046,728 advance payment loan to the Liability and Property Fund.
-This was offset by a $4,709,492 increase for General Fund departments’ insurance costs, which were incorrectly reflected in the past as a single cost of the Personnel Department but are largely attributed to public safety departments and funded by a District Sales Tax contribution.
-Expenses were also increased by $3,715,000 to allocate up to $5,000,000 in capital project funding for infrastructure and capital projects, with $4,000,000 for road and drainage infrastructure maintenance, funded by a $2,000,000 General Fund contribution and $2,000,000 District Sales Tax contribution.
+The budget decreased expenses by $22,483,709 largely from the one-time, prior year operating transfers out of $18,000,000 to the Disaster Debt Service Fund to hedge against the risk of a loss of FEMA disaster reimbursements (amount was subsequently decreased to $11,125,538 on September 24, 2024) and the $10,046,728 advance payment loan to the Liability and Property Fund.
+This was offset by a $4,709,492 increase for General Fund departments' insurance costs, which were incorrectly reflected in the past as a single cost of the Human Resources Department but are largely attributed to public safety departments and funded by a District Sales Tax Contribution.
+Expenses were also increased by $3,715,000 to allocate up to $5,000,000 in capital project funding for infrastructure and capital projects, with $4,000,000 for road and drainage infrastructure maintenance, funded by a $2,000,000 General Fund Contribution and $2,000,000 District Sales Tax Contribution.
+The budget included an expense allowance of $22,900,000 in anticipated liquidations of encumbrances for contracts that expire at the end of the fiscal year.

 Emerging Issues